Fluorescent Dyes for Secondary Antibodies

 Cy2™ (Amax 492 nm, Emax 510 nm), Cy3™ (Amax 550 nm, Emax 570 nm) and Cy5™ (Amax 650 nm, Emax 670 nm) belong to a second-generation family of fluorochromes.
 They are more photostable than for example FITC or TRITC.
 However, we now recommend conjugates of Alexa Fluor because they have improved properties superior to Cy2 and Cy5 conjugates.
 Cy2 and Cy5 have been discontinued and replaced by conjugates of Alexa Fluor 488 and Alexa Fluor 647.

-Cy2™ (Carbocyanin) has similar spectral properties than FITC an can be used with the same filtersets. is important to keep in mind that Cy2 is sensitive against N-Phenylendiamine when anti-fading media are used.
+Cy2™ (Carbocyanin) has similar spectral properties than FITC and can be used with the same filtersets.
+Please note that Cy2 is sensitive against the anti-fading agent N-Phenylendiamine, that can be found in some aqueous mounting media.

 Cy3™ (Indocarbocyanine) is brighter, more photostable, and gives less background than TRITC and most other fluorophores.
 Cy3 conjugates can be visualized without additional technical equipment with traditional tetramethyl rhodamine (TRITC) filter sets since the excitation and emission spectra are nearly identical to those of TRITC; Cy3-specific filters are also available from various suppliers (e.g. Zeiss filter set 20).
 Cy3 can be excited to about 50% of maximum with an argon laser (514 nm or 528 nm lines), or to about 75% of maximum with a helium/neon laser (543 nm line) or mercury lamp (546 nm line).